michaeladavis2308/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 9-duplicate_last_line
 - a script that duplicates the last line of the file iacta

+* 11-directories
+- Write a script that counts the number of directories and sub-directories in the current directory.

+    The current and parent directories should not be taken into account Hidden directories should be counted

 * 12-newest_files
 - a script that displays the 10 newest files in the current directory